malakdahroug/Mech_Teaching_Mate/README.md

 - Added simple frontend to test the backend routes

 ## Changelog backend
+### Version 7.0.2
+- Bug fixes
+- Added checks to detect sequences that start with extended actuators
+- Added new error message for sequences that start with extended actuators

+### Version 7.0.1
+- Implemented more advanced options in error generator

+### Version 7.0.0
+- Implemented error generation by reusing previous error generator logics

+---

+### Version 6.0.3
+- Implemented support for using predefined tag names for sequence components

+### Version 6.0.2
+- Implemented an option to generate XML file that can be imported to TIA Portal (for auto-generated tag names)

+### Version 6.0.1
+- Implemented support for nested repetitive sequences (single depth of nesting, sequences must start and with square brackets)

+### Version 6.0.0
+- Implemented support for combined sequences (repetitive, concurrent and timed)

+---

+### Version 5.0.0
+- Implemented an option to generate code for sequences that contain timers
+- Manually tested timed sequence generation

+---

+### Version 4.0.0
+- Implemented an option to generate code for sequences that contain repetitive parts (no nesting)
+- Manually tested repetitive sequence generation

+---

+### Version 3.0.0
+- Implemented an option to generate code for sequences that contain concurrent parts
+- Manually tested concurrent sequence generation

+---

+### Version 2.0.3
+- Added an option to configure project components
+- Added project management options
+- Added an option to delete project components

 ### Version 2.0.2
 - Defined Schemas for Projects and ProjectConfigs to be stored in MongoDB
 - Added backend GET route to fulfill project creation functionality